serudda/stylepill/sets/airbnb/special components/readme.txt

 - Special Search Box: ma-searchbox

 Use:
-Unfortunately this the last set of components of the Airbnb theme, so we decided to add very special components: the main header of Airbnb Homepage, all types of user profile avatar, and a very cute searchbox that is used by Airbnb on its homepage.
+This the last set of components of the Airbnb theme, so we decided to add very special components: the main header of Airbnb Homepage, all types of user profile avatar, and a very cute searchbox that is used by Airbnb on its homepage.